mokshaproject/moksha/docs/main/Technology.rst

 `Twisted <http://twistedmatrix.com>`_
 -------------------------------------

 Twisted is an event-driven networking engine written in Python.
-It is the core engine for the :doc:`MokshaHub`, which reacts to incoming messages, as well as runs our :doc:`DataStreams`.
+It is the core engine for the :doc:`MokshaHub`, which reacts to incoming messages, as well as runs our :doc:`Producers`.